Full Eigenstate Thermalization in Integrable Spin Systems

-2. The second model that we consider is the Heisenberg XXZ spin chain.
-The Hamiltonian of the model is given as
+2. The Heisenberg XXZ spin chain is given as

-where $\sigma_{i}^{a}$ is a Pauli matrix at site $i$ along the direction $a= x, y, z$ and $\Delta$ is the anisotropy parameter.
+where $\Delta$ is the anisotropy parameter and we choose $J=1$ for our analysis.
 With open boundary condition the model has space reflection symmetry and rotation symmetry (which conserves the total magnetization).
 We explicitly break the space reflection symmetry by adding a small impurity at the first site, $h_{1}\sigma_{1}^{z}$, with field strength $h_{1}= 0.001$, which does not break the integrability \cite{Alcaraz:1987uk, Santos_2004}.
 It has been shown that even a small defect away from the edges in the chain can lead to level repulsion and random matrix type statistics of the spectrum in the system \cite{Alcaraz:1987uk, Santos_2004,PhysRevE.84.016206,PhysRevE.89.062110,Torres_Herrera_2015,PhysRevB.80.125118,PhysRevB.98.235128}.
-We choose the anisotropy parameter $\Delta= 0.55$, which corresponds to ballistic spin transport \cite{PhysRevLett.106.217206, PhysRevLett.111.057203, PhysRevB.98.235128,RevModPhys.93.025003} as well as $\Delta= 1.1$ for which the spin transport is diffusive.
+We focus on $\Delta = 0.55$, easy-plane regime \cite{PhysRevLett.106.217206, PhysRevLett.111.057203, PhysRevB.98.235128, RevModPhys.93.025003}, and $\Delta = 1.1$, the easy-axis regime.
 We thus consider the Hamiltonian

-where $d$ is of the order of $J$, which we choose to be 0 for integrable case and 1 for nonintegrable case.
-For XXZ model we study two sets of local operators
+where $d$ is of the order of $J$.
+We choose $d= 0$ for integrable case and $d= 1$ for nonintegrable case.
+For XXZ model we study following two local operators

-far away from the edge and the impurity in the bulk. $\hat{O}_{1}$ is the magnetization of $L/4$-th site and $\hat{O}_{2}$ is the kinetic energy operator at the $3L/4$-th site.
-We perform full diagonalisation of the Hamiltonian, considering only the zero total magnetization sector, upto $L =18$, which has Hilbert space dimension, $ D= 48620$.
+far away from the edge and the bulk impurity.
+With this choice of bulk operators the OTOC dynamics is not qualitatively affected by the boundary perturbation that breaks the reflection-symmetry.
+We perform full diagonalisation of spin chain upto $L= 18$ spins, focusing only on the zero magnetization sector.